Every GESSIAN An Artist and A Creator

-To provide opportunities for all GESSians to Appreciate, Contribute to, and Experience the Arts
+To provide opportunities for all GESSians to exhibit creativity through the arts, craft and technology.

 In Music, students develop musical capacities through a variety of activities and repertoire.
 Through inclusive pedagogies such as informal learning, students are given the opportunity to create, listen and perform collaboratively within curriculum time.
-Our school-wide talent development initiative, GESS Got Talent, provides a platform for students to further hone their musicality and performance skills.
-Newly introduced in 2021, GESS Playlist is an initiative to expose our students to different genres of music during the Morning Assembly programme.
+Our music programme provides a platform for students to further hone their musicality and performance skills.

 In Nutrition and Food Science, we focus on the importance of the diet in promoting overall health.
 The topics covered will enable students to better appreciate and develop the understanding of not just a holistic diet but also how food is an important part of multicultural literacy in the global context.
 To prepare students for the 21st Century, we use inquiry-based learning where the hands-on approach in an authentic learning context allows students to relate and apply the knowledge gained in real-life situations.

 In Design and Technology, we focus on the importance of embracing complexities, and develop critical and creative thinking skills.
 This is all done via various design-and-make activities in its curriculum.
 Our lessons provide opportunities for students to be sensitive to the needs, and desires, of ordinary people in their daily lives.
 Students practice divergent and convergent thinking through formulating mock-ups of ideas designed to address real-world issues.
 They will then construct prototypes in the workshop with various materials.